This website is currently under construction.

 The assessment of the Knowledge, Skills, and Abilities specific to these JR classifications: Security Officer 1, Residential Counselor, Counselor Assistant, Supervisor, Community Counselor, and Coordinator.

-Demonstrate skill and knowledge necessary for new Juvenile Rehabilitation Administration employees to effectively manage youth in their care in a residential or community setting.
+Demonstrate skill and knowledge necessary for new Juvenile Rehabilitation employees to effectively manage youth in their care in a residential or community setting.

 New Employee Orientation

 - Suicide Prevention and Intervention

 - WA State Ethics in Government

 - Dealing with Resistive Youth or Community Safety Training

 - Department of Social and Health Services- Rehabilitation Administration-Juvenile Rehabilitation employees.

 - Integrated Treatment Model Overview